d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 The following known issues need to be reviewed in case a compatible version is available.
 Add new known issues as they appear.

 - [ ] JDK/JRE must remain at 17, upgrading it to 21 caused too many errors
-- [ ] eclipse-temurin exists in version 21 already but cannot be updated, as that breaks e2e tests in CI, we're using 17.
+- [ ] eclipse-temurin exists in version 21 already but cannot be updated, as that breaks e2e tests in CI https://jira.d-fine.dev/browse/DALA-3676
 - [ ] some sec fixes or updates to `package.json` in /frontend and /keycloak break the build:
   - frontend:
     - [ ] keycloak-js > 22.0.5